benoitkoenig/ghost_scan/readme.md

 ## Scan an image

 To actually scan an image, you can use the function "scan" defined in `scan/scan.py`, that takes as input the image data (an array to be converted to numpy array)
-To check the whole scanning process, you can use `python -m scan.check [-v|--validation] {filename.png|jpg}`.
+To check the whole scanning process, you can use `python -m scan.check [-r|--real] {filename.png|jpg}`.
 You will then be prompted with the filenames you want to check.
-Use "-v" to pick images in "data/validation_data/printed_document" instead of "data/printed_document"
+Use "-v" to pick images in "data/real/printed_document" instead of "data/printed_document"